Skip to main content

 • Learning from top national and international practitioners

-• Practical projects in & with media companies
+• Practical projects with media companies from the 1st semester

 • International media trips & cooperations